Skip to main content

 Making a request

-Next, define a get_soup() function to send a request to the Amazon product URL and return a BeautifulSoup instance that will make the HTML of the web page ready for parsing.
+Next, define a get_soup() function that sends a request to the Amazon product page and returns a BeautifulSoup instance, making the HTML ready for parsing:

 def get_soup(url):